Centering Globalism and Loving Engagement at the BLM at School Curriculum Fair

 On Saturday, January 24, 2026, Teaching for Change’s D.C.
-Area Educators for Social Justice will host an online curriculum fair featuring a keynote speaker and interactive workshops that uplift the guiding principles and demands of the Black Lives Matter at School movement.
-These principles focus on improving the educational experiences of Black students by centering Black joy, confronting anti-Blackness, and fostering authentic partnerships with all who work toward creating equitable school communities across the nation.
+Area Educators for Social Justice hosted an online curriculum fair that uplifted the guiding principles and demands of the Black Lives Matter at School movement.
+With a powerful keynote from educator Jessica A. Rucker and interactive workshops, educators engaged in learning that centered Black joy, confronted anti-Blackness, and fostered authentic partnerships with all who work toward creating equitable school communities across the nation.

-Educators from across the country are invited to connect, collaborate, and prepare for the 2026 National Black Lives Matter at School Week of Action (February 2–6, 2026) and Year of Purpose.
+Participants left the event inspired and prepared for the 2026 National Black Lives Matter at School Week of Action (February 2–6, 2026) and Year of Purpose.

 KEYNOTE

-Click on workshop title to read a detailed descriptions.
+Click on the workshop title to read detailed descriptions, workshop highlights, and see resources for your classrooms and communities.

 WORKSHOPS